A step-by-step guide to your unique and perfect productivity system.

 Focusing on long-term goals, creativity, and efficiency is crucial.
 But without mental fortitude, the entire system collapses.
 For this reason, introduce in your system elements that break the flow of the work, allowing you to relax.

-You can choose anything in the range between taking simple breaks, meditating, or even working out.
+You can choose anything in the range of taking simple breaks, meditating, or even working out.
 During those activities, make sure to oxygenate your brain with deep pauses and self-reflection.
 Sometimes, when stressed by work, you won’t think about having a correct posture, drinking enough, or even relaxing your eyes.
 So make sure to allocate some time for these activities too.

 4 — Is my productivity system sustainable for long periods?